 But wait, we have been told that the recent changes were not Panda, but also that it is a Core Algorithm Update.
 Now we are being told that Panda is part of the Core Algorithm.

 Gary Illyes shed some light on this apparent confusion, by confirming that Panda is part of the Core Algorithm, but that they did not update the Panda part of the Algorithm:

 @jenstar to be clear, panda IS part of the core algo, but we haven't updated the panda part.
-Not other animals.— Gary 鯨理／경리 Illyes (@methode) January 13, 2016
+Not other animals.— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) January 13, 2016

 Panda Algorithm Updated both Automatically, and Manually